B i o

 Christian Mark Gibbs is a native of New York City.
 He has performed throughout the US and his travels took him overseas to Israel, Switzerland, Austria, Mexico, and Singapore.

-This Fall 2019 he will be making his Metropolitan Opera Stage debut in the chorus of Porgy and Bess.
+This upcoming season he will be making his Metropolitan Opera Stage debut as Robbins and Crab Man in the new production of Porgy and Bess.
 He will also be singing in the chorus in Tosca with the Philadelphia Orchestra under the baton of Yannick Nézet-Séguin (Music Director of Met Opera) at the Bravo!
 Vail Festival in Colorado this summer.

 Mr. Gibbs was recently featured at the 2019 American Choral Directors Association Conference in the world premiere of Mass: A Celebration of Love and Joy by André Thomas, in which the tenor solo was written specifically for his voice.
 He has been a featured solo artist in prestigious venues such as Carnegie Hall, the Green Room 42, Alice Tully Hall, Kauffman Center for the Performing Arts, the Metropolitan Club of NY, and FSU’s Ruby Diamond Hall.
 Some of his favorite roles performed include a featured ensemble role (Fred) in Denver Center’s nationally acclaimed production of Oklahoma!, Miles Gloriosus in Sondheim’s A Funny Thing Happened On the Way To The Forum, Frederick in Sondheim’s A Little Night Music, Bardolfo in Falstaff with Opera Colorado, Alfredo in La Traviata, Tamino in Die Zauberflöte, Frederic in Pirates of Penzance, and Caliph in Kismet.